pencleanenergy/MATCH-model/INSTALL.md

 To solve larger models, you will need to install the cplex or gurobi solvers, which are an order of magnitude faster than glpk or coincbc.
 Both of these have free trials available, and are free long-term for academics.
-You can install one of these now or after you install Switch.
+You can install one of these now or after you install MATCH.
 More information on these solvers can be found at the following links:

 Professional: